 Areas for improvement

-- Connecting Luka to WiFI with my APP was initially challenging, but then I realized I needed to wiggle my phone from side-to-side for Luka to sense it
+Connecting Luka to WiFi with my APP was initially challenging, but then I realized I needed to use my personal WiFi hotspot and wiggle my phone from side-to-side for Luka to sense it.
+My understanding is that this is a common initial frustration with many Luka owners.

 - Usually Luka reads each new page immediately.
-However, sometimes the response is delayed, so we need to move the book page slightly closer to catch its attention.
+Sometimes the response is delayed, so we need to move the book around.

-- For book series with similar looking covers (eg, 米小圈 成语漫画): Chinese idioms, sometimes Luka confuses which book it’s reading.
+- For book series with similar looking covers (eg, 米小圈 成语漫画) or those with sparse illustrations, sometimes Luka confuses which book it’s reading.
 To get around this, my kids have learned to show Luka an unrelated book, and then present the desired book.
 Or you can turn Luka on and off and try again.

 - Sometimes Luka can read only part of a series, such as only 2 of 3 Grace 说 books.

-- If there are different versions of a popular book (eg, The Giving Tree), Luka’s narration might be slightly different by chance depending on what book you have.
-However, most of our books seemed to have the correct word-for-word narration.
+- If a popular book has various versions (eg, The Giving Tree), Luka’s narration might be slightly different by chance depending on what book you have.
+However, most of our books match Luka’s narration word-for-word.

 - The music wing defaults to English songs and nursery rhymes, but I wish that it defaulted to Chinese, which is the preferred language that I selected in the APP.

-- Currently, Chinese and English song selection is limited to nursery rhymes.
+- Currently, the song selection is limited to English and Chinese nursery rhymes.
 I wish there were kid-friendly pop, rock, and hip-hop music that would appeal to older kids and parents.

 What books can Luka read?